-As they kept practicing the task, even though there was no apparent improvement in how they were doing, their brains continued to become more economical (which means more energy available over the long haul of the test).
+As they kept practicing the task, even though there was no apparent improvement in how they were doing, their brains continued to become more economical.
+It resulted in more energy available over the long haul of the test.
 As the article notes, “The perfect execution of a piano sonata or a tennis serve doesn’t mark the end of practice; it signals that the crucial part of the session is just getting underway.”
-This is a salient point for LSAT takers: even when no apparent progress is being made, keep on practicing because you are ingraining the activity deeply into your neural pathways, which over time will make you more efficient and a better test taker.
-Literally, your brain can go on auto-pilot at times during the test, with no loss in performance.
-That’s an immense advantage for a test taker, and keeps you fresher and mentally more energetic as the test wears on.
+This is a salient point for LSAT takers.
+Even when no apparent progress is being made, keep on practicing!
+You’re ingraining the activity deeply into your neural pathways.
+Over time, this will make you more efficient, a better test-taker.
+Literally, your brain can go on auto-pilot during the test with no loss in performance.
+That’s an immense advantage and keeps you fresher and mentally more energetic as the test wears on.

 So, once you start nailing full sections of Logical Reasoning or Logic Games, that’s not the time to stop.
 That’s the exact moment to keep on studying.
 You will continue to get better and better, even if you can’t see that happening physically.
 As the lead researcher states, “We have shown there is an advantage to continued practice beyond any visible changes in performance.”
 So study hard, and long too.